ansible/ansible-ai-connect-service/README.md

 ## Testing the completion API

 The sample request below tests the task suggestion prediction API provided by the Django application.
-This is the same request the VSCode extension will make.
+This is the same request the VS Code extension will make.

 Request: